-Bringing The Real World Into The Classroom: MSCJ, Crime Analysis Concentration
+Bringing The Real World Into The Classroom: MS, Crime Analysis Concentration

-Tiffin Universityís Master of Science Degree in Criminal Justice (MSCJ), with a concentration in Crime Analysis, is an outstanding example of how the real world meets the classroom experience.
-Our faculty members have all been working professionals in the field, and our students are also working professionals, which provides for an exciting dialogue and a dynamic education filled with connections.
+Tiffin University’s Master of Science (MS) degree in Criminal Justice, with a concentration in Crime Analysis, is an outstanding example of how the real world meets the classroom experience.
+Our faculty members have all been working professionals in the field and our students are also working professionals, which provides for an exciting dialogue and a dynamic education filled with connections.
 This is as real as it gets!

 The Crime Analysis Concentration